 There are many photographers who inspire me.
 These include Raghubir Singh, Sabastiao Salgardo, Steve McCurry, Alec Soth, Don McCullin, Andreas Gursky, Thomas Struth, Joel Meyerowitz, and Harry Gruyaert.

-I use a Canon 5d mark IV for most of his work.
+I use Sony equipment for most of my work.

 This website is mainly devoted to his long-term project 'There is nothing to see here in Scarborough', but also features other recent work.